SECTION A – FINANCE:

 Rule 1 – Membership of England Squash [England Squash Ltd (ES)]

-1.1 All clubs / teams entering the league must be fully paid up members of ES Ltd in accordance with current ES membership rules, proof of which must be presented at the fixtures meeting each year
+1.1 All clubs / teams entering the league must be fully paid up members of ES Ltd in accordance with current ES membership rules.
+All team players should be registered with England Squash and hold an ES number.

 Rule 2 – Entry Fees to the League